thm2kor/Udacity-CarND-Traffic-Sign-Classifier/README.md

         ...
         ...
 ```
-5. After the batch processing of the training is complete, the accuracy of the training and validation is calculated with the call to `evaluate(X_data, y_data)`
+5. After the batch processing of the training is complete, the accuracy of the training and validation is calculated with the call to `evaluate(X_data, y_data)`.
+This function is also used for the evaluation of the final results on the test data as well as the images from the internet.

 ### Final Results
 The validation accuracy during the training phase is plotted in the below figure: